poole/lanyon/_posts/2021-09-01-sample-submission.md

 Note that we will be using plotly for this demo, but anything that allows you to HTML should work (**no javascript is allowed!**).
-All that's required is for you to export your figure into HTML format, and make sure that the file exists in the `_includes/2022/[YOUR SUBMISSION NAME]/` directory in this repository's root directory.
+All that's required is for you to export your figure into HTML format, and make sure that the file exists in the `_includes/[SUBMISSION NAME]/` directory in this repository's root directory.
 To embed it into any page, simply insert the following code anywhere into your page.

 ```markdown